knightjoel/zpark/index.md

 and running.

-**Before beginning**, please ensure the system and software requirements above are satisified by installing all necessary software packages as per whatever method your UNIX-like operating system uses.
-Instructions for install the Python modules are below.
+**Before beginning**, please ensure the system and software requirements above are satisfied by installing all necessary software packages as per whatever method your UNIX-like operating system uses.
+Instructions for installing the Python modules are below.

 ## Create a Spark User Account and Bot Account